 The school takes part in a range of inter-school competitions, such as cricket and tag-rugby.

 Miss Baines is our PE subject Leader and teaches across school.
-We enhance our PE and sports provision by using specialist coaches who deliver weekly sessions, such as from the Newcastle United Foundation.
+We enhance our PE and sports provision by using specialist coaches who deliver weekly sessions, which vary throughout the year, such as gymnastics.